-After several years of successful use of iPads for Learning with our Post 16 students, we are planning to launch the use of iPads with our current Year 8 students.
+After several years of successful use of iPads for Learning with our Post 16 students, we have launched the use of iPads with our current Year 9 students.

 To find out more information please view our iPad video, the presentation from the information evening and our frequently asked questions.

 “The most powerful tools for learning are the ones students love to use.”